 The separation between object lifetime and storage duration in C++ is more pronounced than in C. Pointers to bytes of allocated storage, compared for equality (or lack thereof) is a supported operation; in particular, from C++17 subclause 6.8 [basic.life], "using the pointer as if the pointer were of type void, is well-defined", and it is then possible to convert the pointer to a pointer to unsigned char and further to compare those pointers for equality.

-Rationale for pointer lifetime-end zap semantics
+Rationale for lifetime-end pointer zap semantics

-There are several motivations one might have for the pointer lifetime-end zap semantics, some current, some hypothetical, and some historic.
+There are several motivations one might have for the lifetime-end pointer zap semantics, some current, some hypothetical, and some historic.

 Diagnose, or Limit Damage From, Use-After-Free Bugs